Credit cards: navigating the crossroads of virtualization

 ,

-Banks aim to keep up with consumer expectations in the credit card segment.
-However, offering a product such as Banks aim to keep up with consumer expectations in the credit cards area.
+Banks aim to keep up with consumer expectations in the credit cards segment.
 However, any major credit card issuer must thoroughly screen customers first.
-A digital wallet is one thing, but a fully virtual credit card requires the automation of backend processes in a given market. credit card cannot be done without thorough customer verification.
-The medium may change, but full credit card virtualization is determined by the level of automation of backend processes in a given market.
+Digital wallet one thing, but a fully virtual credit card requires the automation of backend processes in a given market.

 This article discusses